fboender/scriptform/doc/MANUAL.md

 The original file name of the uploaded file is stored in a new variable '&lt;field_name&gt;__name'.

+The `file` field type supports the following additional options:

+- **`extensions`**: A list of extensions (minus leading dot) that are accepted for file uploads.
+For example: `"extensions": ["csv", "tsv"]`

-No additional validation is done on the file contents, or the file name.
+No additional validatikon is done on the file contents.

 ## <a name="output">Output</a>